 When we did get over the obstacles, we simply did not have the power to drive the robot to a given destination no matter how much we tried and corrected issues between matches.

 In twelve matches, we attempted to deploy our lifting mechanism once.
 To no avail as the hook fell off prior to securing itself on the lifting bar.

 At the end of the seeding rounds, we stood at 3-9, ranked 28 of 30 and we were not selected for an alliance.

 At least we had an early day of it.
 We packed up the truck and headed home.

 The problems with the robot still have not been solved.
 We have ideas but not the time to correct any of the issues we think we may have.
 Surprisingly, we are ranked 120 of 152 in the PNW District according to FIRST PNW.
 Unfortunately, a closer examination shows that we were awarded ten ranking points we did not earn.
 We should actually be ranked 137 of 152.
 We were 138 of 153 last year.
 No measurable improvement...
 Nor will we be attending the PNW Regional this year.
 We need to finish in 60's for a shot at this competition.

 31MAR-02APR we are scheduled to participate in the FRC Oregon City Event.

 Tigard also has a very expansive Information Technology course selection.
-With over six Microsoft certifications offered, the students leave with plenty of training.
+With six Microsoft certifications offered, as well as five CompTIA certifications, the students leave with plenty of training.
 We already earned over 60 certifications this fall, and Mentor Graphics helping to pay for this years certifications, we are looking forward the upcoming season.